moj-analytical-services/splink/docs/topic_guides/querying_splink_results.md

-# Querying Splink results and the SplinkDataFrame
+# Retrieving and Querying Splink results with the SplinkDataFrame

 Splink returns tables of results using a class called a `SplinkDataFrame`. e.g. when you run `df_predict = linker.predict()` `df_predict` is a `SplinkDataFrame`